Language:

 Series 3 (1987)

-The year 1987 was the last year for the Thundercats line of figures., little by little the franchise was losing strength while the series was losing audience, Here we come to the last wave of figures, as is usually common, these figures are the most sought after and valued today, since at the time they did not sell as much as those of the previous waves.
+1987 was the final year for the Thundercats action figure line; the franchise gradually lost momentum as the series’ viewership declined.
+Here we come to the final wave of figures; as is often the case, these figures are the most sought-after and highly valued today, since they didn’t sell as well at the time as those from previous waves.

 Vehicles, Playsets and Accessories: